unyt-org/unyt.land/README.md

 ## GitHub
-You may load any GitHub release, commit, or branch via `https://unyt.land/gh/` by passing user, repo, version and file path.
+You can load any GitHub release, commit, or branch via `https://unyt.land/gh/` by passing user, repo, version and file path.

 ### Load any GitHub file
 ```